-Moving Beyond The “BandAid Approach” to Our Son’s Journey With Eczema – A Closer Look At The Root Causes
+Moving Beyond The “BandAid Approach” to Eczema – A Deeper Dive

 Our journey to healing started towards the end of 2010… when our then 4 month old developed severe eczema and allergies.

 He started to react to the foods that I was eating.